iftekhariahmed/iftekhariahmed.github.io/_pages/research.md

 **Recommended citation:** `Ibrahim, I., Minai, M. S., Alam, M. M. and Ahmed, I. (2021), "Is Mission drift True for Microfinance Institutions?
 New Evidence from ASEAN Countries".`

-### 3. Governance and Double Bottom Line Performance of Microfinance Institutions: Evidence from Bangladesh ###
----<cite>Mohammad Delwar Hussain and Iftekhar Ahmed</cite>

-This study examines the impact of governance on the double bottom line performance of microfinance institutions (MFIs) in Bangladesh.
-Based on a multi-theoretical approach, we analyze 80 MFIs from Bangladesh for the period between 2005-2019.
-We employ panel data econometrics, particularly pooled OLS, fixed effects, and two-stage system GMM to deal with potential endogeneity concerns.
-Our findings suggest that the presence of stakeholders on board plays a critical role in MFIs.
-The size of the board, independence of the board, and duality of the CEO have a major influence on the dual missions of MFIs, which supports the view of stewardship and stakeholder theories.
-Internal management considerations, risk perceptions and external governance also have some major impacts.
-Therefore, to warrant multi-stakeholder engagement, there is a need to develop a distinctive governance manual for hybrid organizations like MFIs.
-Our study proposes to adapt a social director on the board of directors to ensure the scope of outreach depth, given the importance of social goals in MFIs.

-**Recommended citation:** `Hussain, M. D. and Ahmed, I..
-(2021), "Governance and Double Bottom Line Performance of Microfinance Institutions: Evidence from Bangladesh".
-Available at SSRN. http://dx.doi.org/10.2139/ssrn.3739386`

-* ***RnR*** in _*Journal of Islamic Accounting and Business Research*_.

 ### 4. Microfinance performance in the OIC member states - Does regulation status matter? ###
 ---<cite>Iftekhar Ahmed, Yusnidah Ibrahim and Abul Bashar Bhuiyan</cite>